biplovgautam/summarizer/README.md

 ## Prerequisites

-To get started, ensure you have the following:
+Ensure you have the following installed:

 - Python 3.8+
 - Django 4.0+
 - `yt-dlp` (to download video/audio)
-- Whisper (install via `pip install openai-whisper`)
+- Whisper (`pip install openai-whisper`)
+- FFmpeg (for audio/video processing)

 ---

 ## Installation

+Follow the steps below to get the app up and running on your local machine:

 1. **Clone the Repository**:
    ```bash